a bit about east street hive products.

-Every one of our designs is continually refined to provide you with the most luxurious and high quality products possible.
+Every one of my designs is continually refined to provide you with the most luxurious and high quality products possible.

 who we are

 Ever the typical creative, I spent my adolescence handcrafting my own one-of-a-kind outfits, some of which even managed to look like something a human might wear.
 After experimenting with many different mediums in college, I eventually settled on studying fiber art: I could see a lifetime of possibilities in it (and I still do).
-Since getting my BA in Studio Art with an emphasis in Fibers, I've spent many years honing my craft.
-Now I not only feel confident and proud to wear my own work in public (thank goodness those puberty driven creations are far behind me), but hundreds of you do too, which is the highest compliment a person like me can receive.
+Since getting my BA in Studio Art with an emphasis in Fibers, I've spent over a decade honing my craft.
+Now I not only feel confident and proud to wear my own work in public (thank goodness those puberty driven creations are far behind me), but many of you do too, which is the highest compliment a person like me can receive.

 Always intrigued by creative processes that involve a good measure of spontaneity, ice dyeing-- the process I use to create all of the pieces you see here-- was a good fit.
-Ice dyeing involves the layering of ice and powder dye over the silk.
+Ice dyeing involves the layering of ice and powder dye over fabric (silk, in this case).
 Each scarf takes about 12 hours to hand dye and then wash, iron, and package with the utmost care.

 Silk has a certain shimmering quality to it when combined with ice dyeing: it dyes beautifully, with intricate patterns and delicate, iridescent colors.
 After years of meticulously testing a wide variety of color combinations and products, I chose and carefully curated the collection you see before you today.

 Although I know, thanks to many years of study, what sort of color palette I can expect to shine through in each piece, I never know exactly how the dye will articulate in the silk.
 When I explain this process to my customers, I can't help but smile a big cheesy grin and rub my hands together like an evil cartoon warlord whose plans are finally coming to fruition.
-When I wash out a silk for the first time, I revert back to being a three year old on Christmas morning.
+And when I hand wash a fresh batch of scarves, I revert back to being a three year old on Christmas morning.
 (Joel can attest to this.
 He's continuously called into the studio to admire the sight of his disheveled wife in elbow length purple rubber gloves stretching out a sopping wet scarf over her arms, exclaiming, "Look at this!")